GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Experimental Results and Analysis

-The results of the Wilcoxon rank-sum test of the GB$k$NN++ in terms of classification $Accuracy$ compared to the baselines are shown in Table \ref{table3}.
-For $\alpha = 0.05$ and $N=20$, ORI-GB$k$NN, ACC-GB$k$NN, SVM, and CART satisfy $T \le 52$.
-Therefore, the null hypothesis is rejected.
-In other words, the proposed classifier is indeed significantly different from baselines.
-Thus, the proposed classifier is effective in statistical significance analysis.
-As for $k$NN, although there is no significant difference in $Accuracy$, the proposed classifier is more efficient, which is extremely valuable when dealing with large-scale data set.
+The results of the Wilcoxon rank-sum test\cite{51} of the GB$k$NN++ in terms of test $Accuracy$ compared to the comparison methods are shown in Table \ref{table3}.
+And according to the Wilcoxon signed-rank test critical values table, for $\alpha = 0.05$ and $N=24$, all comparison methods satisfy $T \le 91$.
+Thus, the null hypothesis is rejected.
+In other words, the proposed classifier is significantly different from comparison methods.

-The reasons for the superior performance of the proposed classifier in terms of effectiveness are as follows.
-On one hand, there are two reasons that GB-based classifiers are superior to the other 3 classical machine learning classifiers.
+The reasons for the superior performance of the proposed method in effectiveness are as follows.
+On the one hand, there are two reasons that GB-based classifiers are superior to the other 3 classical machine learning classifiers.
 First, GB-based classifiers are naturally robust to noisy data.
-Second, since the geometry used to represent IGs is a ball, the IGs constructed based on GBG method are more suitable for describing data sets with spherical distribution including irregular spherical distribution.
+Second, since the geometry used to represent IGs is a ball, the IGs constructed based on the GBG method are more suitable for describing datasets with spherical distribution including irregular spherical distribution.
 On the other hand, there are two reasons why GB$k$NN++ outperforms the other two GB-based classifiers.
-First, the GBG++ method is based on the strategy of `priority for majority class', then the constructed GB contains more samples, namely, the support degree of classification rule formed by the GB is greater.
+First, the GBG++ method is based on the strategy of `priority for majority class', then the constructed GB contains more samples; namely, the support degree of the classification rule formed by the GB is greater.
 Thus, the quality of classification rules based on GBs constructed by GB$k$NN++ is higher.
-Second, the classification rules of GB$k$NN++ additionally consider the number of samples contained in the GB, thus, it performs better at class boundaries.
-In detail, for the queried sample, if its distances to multiple GBs are the same, the GB$k$NN++ can effectively classify it into the GB containing more samples, rather than randomly dividing it into any equidistant GB.
+Second, the classification rules of GB$k$NN++ additionally consider the number of samples contained in the GB; thus, it performs better at class boundaries.
+In detail, for the queried sample, if its distances to multiple GBs are the same, the GB$k$NN++ can effectively classify it into the GB containing more samples rather than randomly dividing it into any equidistant GB.
 Consequently, the proposed GB$k$NN++ is more prominent in terms of effectiveness.